The schooner Oliver Mowat, including her loss

 According to the brief story of the wreck, told by the Captain of the KEY WEST, at Port Dalhousie, the OLIVER MOWAT apparently had not been carrying lights and was not seen by the KEY WEST until she was right on her.
 It was thought there was plenty of time for the MOWAT'S crew to get off, as they were all standing ready, but the boat suddenly gave a lurch and sank in a few seconds.

 The KEY WEST lowered boats and cruised about trying to find the other men, but only rescued Keegan and Menaker.

 The OLIVER MOWAT is owned by Hepburn, of Picton, and the KEY WEST by the Keystone Transportation Company of Montreal.
 The OLIVER MOWAT was an old boat, having been built at Milhaven in 1875.
 She was registered at Kingston and was a vessel of 541 tons.

 THREE LIVES LOST WHEN STEAMER RAMMED SCHOONER OLIVER MOWAT

 Bad Marine Tragedy Late Last Thursday Night

-OLD SCHOONER HIT BY STEAMER KEYWEST NEAT MAIN DUCKS AND CUT IN TWO
+OLD SCHOONER HIT BY STEAMER KEYWEST NEAR MAIN DUCKS AND CUT IN TWO

 Captain Tom Van Dusen One of the Victims.